12 Essential Products to Bring on Your Next Road Trip

 Buy it: Amazon

-You won’t always get great service on a road trip, so when you have zero bars—or just want some travel inspiration—National Geographic's Road Atlas 2020: Adventure Edition will take you exactly where you need to go … even if it wasn’t where you pictured in the first place.
+You won’t always get great service on a road trip, so when you have zero bars—or just want some travel inspiration—National Geographic's Road Atlas 2021: Adventure Edition will take you exactly where you need to go.
 Featuring updated road maps for all 50 states, Canada, Mexico, and even Puerto Rico, you’ll never get lost again.
 This atlas also includes recommendations for places to visit and profiles on America’s top 24 national parks, making it a portable tour guide that’s even better than Alexa.

 Buy it: Amazon